Opposite Sex Civil Partnerships and Civil Partnership Conversion

 This section is contains information about converting a civil partnership to marriage and opposite sex civil partnerships.

-Since March 2014, same sex couples have been able to have a legal marriage in England or Wales - from 31 December 2019, opposite sex couples can have a civil partnership.
-The first opposite sex notices of civil partnership can be made from 2 December 2019.
+Since March 2014, same sex couples have been able to have a legal marriage in England or Wales - as of 31 December 2019, opposite sex couples are able to form a civil partnership.

 - Civil Partnership to marriage conversion